simon-kim/JSON-Database/Data/ReadMe.md

-This is where the json files are stored.
+This is where the json files are stored!